KevenGonCabral/Logic/README.md

-# Logic
+# Logic 🧠
-Exercicios de Lógica
+The basics.